OpenUpSA/hospital-finder/README.md

 # Hospital Finder

-This project uses data supplied by City Press of South African hospitals that have been surveyed by the Department of Health in 2011/2012.
+This project uses data of South African hospitals that have been surveyed by the Department of Health in 2011/2012.

 The project is split into two parts.
-The first part, under CityPress - Hospitals, deals with the scraping of the PDFs from the DoH.
+The first part deals with the scraping of the PDFs from the DoH.

 The second part, under express, is a Node.js Express app that searches for the nearest hospitals, and then returns the closest with their ratings.